Joëlle Pineau

-Joëlle Pineau (born 1974) is a Canadian computer scientist and associate professor at McGill University.
-She is the lead of Facebook's Artificial Intelligence Research lab (FAIR) in Montreal, Quebec.
+Joëlle Pineau (born 1974) is a Canadian computer scientist and Associate Professor at McGill University.
+She is the chief A.I.
+Officer of Cohere.
+She was the global vice president of Facebook Artificial Intelligence Research (FAIR), now known as AI at Meta, until May 2025.
+She was elected as a Fellow of the Royal Society of Canada in 2023.

 Early life and education

-Pineau was born in Ottawa, Ontario.
-She played violin in the Ottawa Symphony Orchestra.
+Pineau was born in 1974 in Ottawa, Ontario.
+She played the viola in the Ottawa Symphony Orchestra.
 She eventually studied engineering at the University of Waterloo.
-She completed her postgraduate education in robotics at Carnegie Mellon University in 2004.
+During that time, she helped train a voice recognition system for helicopter pilots; when no female pilots were available, Pineau sat in the cockpit to record voices for the system, simulating typical pilot stress levels.
+Her first job was at Canada's Ministry of Natural Resources, where she developed models focused on solar energy applications in aquaculture.
+She then completed her postgraduate education in robotics at Carnegie Mellon University in 2004.
 A chapter of Pineau's Masters thesis, Point-based value iteration: An anytime algorithm for POMDPs, has been published and cited almost 1,000 times.
 Her doctoral thesis, Tractable Planning Under Uncertainty: Exploiting Structure, was supervised by Sebastian Thrun and Geoff Gordon.